drichardcarl/StudentRecord/gui/README.md

 # StudentRecord - gui
-[*] Graphical User Interface for Commandline version of StudentRecord [*] USAGE INSTRUCTIONS
+[*] Graphical User Interface for Commandline version of StudentRecord
+    * made and compiled using the Qt Framework

+[*] USAGE INSTRUCTIONS
      * ADDING : lick the (+) button on the upper left and then enter the necessary information required